-Authors: Natural Learning Initiative & National Wildlife Foundation
+Authors: Natural Learning Initiative & National Wildlife Federation

 This document offers considerations to agencies, including state, county, and municipal regulators, and quality improvement assessors, offering guidance for the operation of child care centers during COVID-19, with a focus on keeping children healthy by encouraging and supporting increased time outside.

 Risk of spreading COVID-19 may be reduced if children and adults spend more time outside.
 The American Academy of Pediatrics (AAP) has issued guidance encouraging time outdoors to mitigate transmission of the virus in child care settings.
 Studies suggest that exposure to sunlight rapidly deactivates the virus in the air and on surfaces.
 Open-air spaces are less likely to concentrate the virus than confined indoor spaces and outdoor moving air disperses the virus, lowering the risk of transmission.

 Decades of research also show that spending time outside in nature supports healthy child development by increasing physical activity, supporting healthy eating through hands-on gardening, reducing stress, and enhancing social-emotional development.
 For evidence supporting enhanced outdoor spaces at child care centers, see Benefits of Engaging Children with Nature and this Research Brief.